 It's difficult to get well without Johnson & Johnson (J&J).
-The diversified health care giant operates in three segments through more than 265 operating companies located in some 60 countries.
+The diversified health care giant operates in three segments through more than 250 operating companies located in some 60 countries.
 Its Medical Devices division offers surgical equipment, monitoring devices, orthopedic products, and contact lenses, among other things.
 J&J's Pharmaceuticals division makes drugs for an array of ailments, such as neurological conditions, blood disorders, autoimmune diseases, and pain.
 Top sellers are psoriasis drug Remicade and cancer medication Velcade.
-Its Consumer business makes over-the-counter drugs and products for baby, skin, and oral care, as well as first-aid and nutritional uses.
+Finally, J&J's Consumer business makes over-the-counter (OTC) drugs and products for baby, skin, and oral care, as well as first-aid and nutritional uses.

 J&J prides itself on its decentralized operating structure, with the management teams of its myriad and far-flung operating units having wide latitude to make decisions.
-Each company belongs to one of J&J's three broad divisions: The Pharmaceuticals and Medical Devices segments each account for some 40% of sales, while the Consumer division contributes about 20% of annual revenues.
+Each company belongs to one of J&J's three broad divisions: The Pharmaceuticals and Medical Devices segments account for 45% and 35% of sales, respectively, while the Consumer division contributes about 20% of annual revenues.
 J&J's diversified business model also allows for some insulation against troubles in any one market.
-For instance, growth in the Medical Devices segment, coupled with lagging sales in the Pharmaceuticals segment, led Medical Devices to pass Pharmaceuticals as the company's top revenue and profit earner each year from 2009 to 2013.

-Operating companies in the Pharmaceuticals division include Janssen Biotech (formerly Centocor Ortho Biotech), Janssen Pharmaceuticals, and Noramco.
+Operating companies in the Pharmaceuticals division include Janssen Biotech, Janssen Pharmaceuticals, and Noramco.
 Remicade is the company's top earner, bringing in more than $6 billion in annual sales or 9% of total revenue; in addition to psoriasis, the drug treats Crohn's disease, rheumatoid arthritis, and ulcerative colitis.
-In addition, key drugs earning over $1 billion annually are Procrit (sold internationally as Eprex), schizophrenia medication Risperdal Consta, cancer treatment Velcade, AIDS therapy Prezista, and plaque psoriasis drug Stelara.
+In addition, key drugs earning over $1 billion annually are Procrit (sold internationally as Eprex), schizophrenia medication Invega Sustenna/Xeplion/Invega Trinza, cancer treatment Velcade, AIDS therapy Prezista, and plaque psoriasis drug Stelara.

-While the US and Europe represent the company's largest markets (accounting for more than 45% and 25% of sales, respectively), the firm has been working to expand its presence in markets in Asia (especially China) and other regions that are emerging as high-growth opportunities.
-In 2014, the Asia/Pacific region and Africa together accounted for 18% of revenue, while the non-US Western Hemisphere accounted for 10%.
-J&J has research facilities in about a dozen countries in North America, Asia, Europe, and the Middle East.
-It sells its products in more than 265 countries.
+While the US and Europe represent the company's largest markets (accounting for more than 50% and about 25% of sales, respectively), the firm has been working to expand its presence in markets in Asia (especially China) and other regions that are emerging as high-growth opportunities.
+In fiscal 2016 (ended January), the Asia/Pacific region and Africa together accounted for 17% of revenue, while the non-US Western Hemisphere accounted for 9%.
+J&J has research facilities in more than a dozen countries in North America, Asia, Europe, and the Middle East.

 Sales and Marketing